gosurvashi29/gosurvashi29/README.md

 - 👋 Hi, I’m Urvashi Goswami
-- 👀 I’m interested in literary putting everything into programming.:)
+- 👀 I’m interested in putting everything into programming.:)
 - 🌱 I’m currently working to contribute to open source projects.
 - 💞️ I’m looking to collaborate with programmers.
 - 📫 How to reach me : LinkedIn
+- 💞️ I love to create projects on latest technologies.
+- 👀 In my free time I like teaching coding skills and interacting with people.

 <!---
 gosurvashi29/gosurvashi29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.